 All U.S. jurisdictions require licensure before a person can commence architectural services.
 Becoming a licensed architect (Registered Architect) allows individuals to legally use the title “architect” and signifies to the public that they have successfully completed the education and examinations necessary to competently practice architecture.
 IPAL provides students the opportunity to complete requirements for licensure while earning their degree.
 The initiative encourages NAAB-accredited programs to incorporate the Architectural Experience Program™ (AXP™) and provides the opportunity to take the Architect Registration Examination® (ARE®) while completing academic curricula.
 The IPAL option does not replace the NAAB-accredited program, but adds an alternative track within an already existing program (www.ncarb.org/ipal).

-In July 2015, The Catholic University of America School of Architecture and Planning received an eight-year accreditation.
-Accreditation is granted by the National Architectural Accreditation Board (NAAB).
-NAAB also works in conjunction with the National Council of Architectural Registration Boards.
+The School of Architecture and Planning is accredited by the National Architectural Accreditation Board (NAAB), which works in conjunction with the National Council of Architectural Registration Boards (NCARB).
 Together these organizations approve all educational requirements for architectural licensure.
 NCARB oversees the IPAL initiative, but individual schools are responsible for managing their own curricula.